 They also discuss the pressures of trying to achieve your dreams, and why being disappointed in yourself can lead to a cyclical downward spiral that feeds on itself… Causing you to waste your life.

-This is not a podcast, but a great book on quitting drinking…
+While it isn’t a podcast, Stephen King’s book “On Writing” is not only an autobiography, but also a great book on quitting drinking…

-Stephen King’s On Writing.
-Read this if you’re an author trying to get your shit together, write regularly with discipline and stop drinking.
+If you’re an author trying to get your shit together, this book will almost certainly resonate as you struggle to write regularly, have discipline and stop drinking.

 It might be helpful to know that Stephen King was a raging alcoholic and drug abuser for much of his life and had to stop to keep his marriage and life intact.